mdoege/PyTuroChamp/README.md

 ### Improving performance by using PyPy

-Running the scripts with [PyPy3](http://pypy.org/) instead of python3 will make the engines run about twice as fast.
+Running the scripts with [PyPy3](http://pypy.org/) instead of python3 will make the engines run about two or three times as fast, so it is generally recommended to use PyPy.

 Below is a sample terminal session that shows how to set up PyPy under Arch Linux and run the PyTuroChamp scripts.
 (Note that the "--local" command line switch is used here to install pip and python-chess into .local/bin/ in the user's home directory.
 This is optional, but perhaps a good idea on Linux.
 It also means that root permissions are not necessary.)